Angelo Venosa: Life and career

 Venosa started his artistic career in 1974, and got notoriety in the 1980s, as part of the Geração 80 movement.
 His sculptures are characterized from the use of different materials, of both industrial and natural origin.
 He took part in several notable festivals, including the São Paulo Art Biennial and of the Venice Biennale.
 Among his best known works is "A Baleia" ("The Whale"), a public work installed in Leme Beach, in the south of Rio de Janeiro.
 His last work was the installation "Catilina", exposed at the Paço Imperial.
-He died of the consequences of amyotrophic lateral sclerosis, at the age of 68.
+Venosa was diagnosed in 2019 with amyotrophic lateral sclerosis.
+He died, at the age of 68, of consequences of the neurodegenerative disease.